calogica/calogica.com/_posts/2019-06-12-snowflake-pandas.md

 ## Snowflake as part of the Data Science Workflow

-As the recent Snowflake [Summit](https://www.snowflake.com/summit/), one of the questions we got to discuss with Snowflake product managers was how to better integrate Snowflake in a data science workflow.
+As the recent Snowflake [Summit](https://www.snowflake.com/summit/), one of the questions I got to discuss with Snowflake product managers was how to better integrate Snowflake in a data science workflow.

 Often this workflow requires:
 1. Sourcing data (often a training dataset for a machine learning project) from our Snowflake data warehouse